okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## About

 Okta Registration Inline Hooks are triggered when a user attempts to register, either through [Self-Service Registration](https://help.okta.com/en/prod/Content/Topics/Directory/eu-self-service.htm) or through the Okta Identity Engine.
-They allow you to execute your own custom code after a user has attempted to register but before their registration completes in order to:
+This allows you to execute your own custom code after a user has attempted to register but before their registration completes.
+Your custom code ca:

-- Set or override attributes on the user's profile
+- Set or override attributes in the user's profile
 - Allow or deny the user's registration based on your own validation of the user's profile

 The remainder of this document describes the API contract for these hooks &mdash; both the request that Okta submits to your external service when a Registration Inline Hook is triggered and the format of the response that Okta expects to receive back from the service.